Emory University Scholar Programs

 Students who wish to apply must respond "Yes" to the following question presented on the Common Application or Coalition Application:Emory University offers partial to full merit-based scholarships as part of the Emory University Scholar Programs.
 The aim of the scholar community at Emory University is to empower students, through distinct resources and support, to reach their full potential and have a notable impact on the university, Atlanta, and greater global community.
 Are you interested in being considered for the Emory University Scholar Programs (all application materials for ED1 due November 1st; all application materials for ED2 and RD due November 15)?

 No additional essay is required at the time of application.
-Selected finalists, who will be notified by February 15, may be required to submit an additional Scholar essay in advance of the spring Scholar Visit Program.
+Selected finalists may be required to submit an additional Scholar essay in advance of the spring Scholar Visit Program.

 Do all application materials need to be submitted by the November 15 deadline?